kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 ### Manometers

 One of the most basic pressure measurement devices is the manometer.
 A simple U-tube monometer is shown in the figure below.
-One end of the manometer is connected to the fluid whos pressure we which to determine.
-In the example below we want to find the pressure of the water.
+One end of the manometer is connected to a fluid of unknown pressure.
+In the example below we want to find the pressure of the water at point $A$.
 The other end of the U-tube manometer is open to atmospheric pressure.
 A gauge fluid, that does not mix with the fluid to be measured, sits between the two.
 Typical gauge fluids include Mercury (as used in this example), colored light oils, or water.

 <div class="photo" style="width: 800px;  text-align:center">